zentyal/zentyal/docs/en/user/voip.rst

 *Asterisk* is a software only application that works in commodity servers, providing the features of a PBX (*Private Branch eXchange*): connect multiple phones amongst them and with a VoIP provider or the analog telephone network.
-It also offers services such as voicemail, conferences, interactive voice responses, etc.
+It also offers services such as voice mail, conferences, interactive voice responses, etc.

 To connect the *Asterisk* server to the public network, it needs extra cards